 In keeping with Gothic Revival design, the sides of the cabinet are each comprised of two linen-fold panels.
 These panels are especially rich in their relief and modeling, symbolizing the strength of this design motif beyond any notions of mere filler seen in less enchanting examples of furniture from the 19th century revival of Gothic style.
 For anyone loving Gothic design elements, this is the pièce de la résistance.

 The most representative color, given the challenges of photographing dark furniture, is in the image at the top of this page.

-Ader-Tajan, Collection Bruno Perrier Haute Epoque (Catalog for Sale at Auction on April 6, 1992 at the Hotel Drouot, Paris); Boccador, Jacqueline, Le Mobilier Français du Moyen Age à la Renaissance, Editions d’Art Monelle Hayot (Saint-Just-en-Chaussée, 1988); Charles, Corinne, Victor Hugo, Visions d'Intérieurs, du Meuble au Décor (Paris-Musées, Paris, 2003); Fligny, Laurence, Le Mobilier en Picardie 1200-1700 (Picard Editeur, Paris, 1990)
+Ader-Tajan, Collection Bruno Perrier Haute Epoque (Catalog for Sale at Auction on April 6, 1992 at the Hôtel Drouot, Paris); Boccador, Jacqueline, Le Mobilier Français du Moyen Age à la Renaissance (Editions d'Art Monelle Hayot, Saint-Just-en-Chaussée, 1988); Charles, Corinne, Visions d'Intérieurs, du Meuble au Décor (Paris-Musées, Paris, 2003); Fligny, Laurence, Le Mobilier en Picardie 1200-1700 (Picard Editeur, Paris, 1990)

 The cabinet is ideal for a living or dining room, but is also adaptable for a bedroom or study.